 Following the merger of the Cunard Line and the White Star Line, Olympic become part of the Cunard White Star fleet, and flew both the Cunard and White Star flag, with the White Star flag on top of Cunard’s.
 Although, by this time, despite Olympic being capable of continuing, her days were numbered, Olympic was now becoming an old ship in a fleet that was being greatly reduced, in difficult financial times.

-Olympic left Southampton on her last transatlantic voyage on 27th March 1935, arriving in New York on 5th April.
+Olympic left Southampton for her last transatlantic voyage on 27th March 1935.
 This would be the last time that Olympic would make the journey that her and her sister ships, Titanic and Britannic, were intended for.
 Unlike the short careers of her two sisters, Olympic enjoyed a successful career and fulfilled her purpose.
-Upon her return Olympic was laid up in Southampton.
+Olympic departed New York for the final time on 5th April 1935.
+Upon her return to Britain, Olympic was laid up in Southampton.

 On 10th September 1935, Olympic was sold to Sir John Jarvis, who then immediately resold her to Thomas W Ward ship breakers, to be broken up for scrap at Jarrow, UK.
 Sir John Jarvis’s reason for buying Olympic was so that by her being broken up at Jarrow it would provide jobs to help reduce unemployment.